usnistgov/metaschema/website/content/tutorials/1-getting-started/_index.md

 - Keyboard
 - Mouse

-After discussion with stakeholders of these new data formats, the different stakeholders agree we need to structure additional information about computers, parts, and sub-parts as well.
+After discussion with our stakeholders, there is agreement we need to structure additional information about computers, parts, and sub-parts as well.

 - **Computer**
   - **Vendor information:** incorporation name; office address; product website